vespperhq/docs/docs/03-Integrations/06-Github.md

 ## Prerequisites

 - Working environment with an organization.
 If you don't have one, head over to the [setup](../02-Getting%20started/01-Setup%20Merlinn.md) page.
 - Github PAT token.
 Visit [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) page to learn how to create one.
+Note: if you want to read private/org repos, make sure your token has the necessary permissions.

 ## Setup